asciikatze/asciikatze.github.io/README.txt

 personal website so i can learn about web developement / trying out github

 design direction:
-try to mask relevant information from webcrawlers. when implement scripts test without them. audit image/file metadata before hosting.
+think about how people with disabilities interact with the site. try to mask relevant information from webcrawlers. when implement scripts test without them. audit image/file metadata before hosting.